Suicides in US rose 10% after Robin Williams' death, study finds

 This careful reporting "may have played a pivotal role in preventing subsequent suicides," Fink said.
 By comparison, social media posts may not align with WHO guidelines and so may act "as a new and emerging risk factor" after the suicide of a celebrity.

-Ayres said that in certain jurisdictions in Canada, "when you talk about suicide on certain social media forums, they actually inform the Mounties, right?
+Ayers said that in certain jurisdictions in Canada, "when you talk about suicide on certain social media forums, they actually inform the Mounties, right?
 And the police come and intervene when they know you're on the edge of committing suicide."

 "You have a potential opportunity here," he said.
 The classical finding that the celebrity effect can cause copycat suicides can be used to consider how to find people online when they are at risk and in need of help and how to intervene, he said.

-Note: Correction: A previous version of this story misspelled John Ayers' name.